 UKTelehealthcare will be partnering with CETEC to provide discounted training and other services for members.
 Further details will be available here shortly.

-Presentations can be viewed in the Members Area and see more pictures below.
+Presentations from this event can be viewed in the Members Area and see more pictures below.

 In partnership with CETEC – The BSC Centre of Excellence for Technology Enhanced Care